PavelKastornyy/ansi4j/README.md

 ## Feedback <a name="ansi4j-feedback"></a>

-We will be very thankful for any feedback.
-Besides, we would like to know for what cases this project is used.
+Any feedback is welcome.
+Besides, it would be interesting to know for what cases this project is used.
-It will help us to understand the way we should go and provide more information in documentation.
+It will help to understand the way the project should go and provide more information in documentation.

 # Theory <a name="theory"></a>